DRiKE/uniload/README.md

 calculates the share of time each core was busy doing something (including iowait), and prints a unicode block character for each core.

+(**NB:** the font on GitHub seems to be suboptimal.
+Using the Terminus font, the bottoms of the blocks are perfectly aligned.)

 ```bash
 $ uniload
 ▃▄▅▃%